Instructor: Eugene Chiang

 consider taking Astro 10.

-special boxes inside Hearst Field Annex Building B, in the front office (walk to your left upon entering).
+special boxes inside New Campbell Hall, in the 5th floor front office.
 The boxes will be marked Astro 7B with the

 appropriate sections.
 Do not place your homework in any of the other